What is Hepatitis A?

 - The hepatitis A vaccine offers excellent protection against HAV.
 The vaccine is safe and highly effective.
 Vaccination consists of 2 doses of vaccine (shots) spaced 6-12 months apart.
 Protection starts 1-2 weeks after the first dose of vaccine, and lasts for 20 years to life after 2 doses.

-- The American Academy of Pediatrics recommends that all children should receive hepatitis A vaccine at 1 year of age (2007 AAP Statement).
+- The American Academy of Pediatrics recommends that all children should receive hepatitis A vaccine starting at 1 year of age (2007 AAP Statement).

 - People who have hepatitis A infection become immune to HAV for the rest of their lives once they recover.
 They cannot get hepatitis A twice.